ewizzle/pizza-builder/README.md

-You can build a pizza of your choice and place an order
+You can build a sandwich of your choice and place an order

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).